wavefrontHQ/docs/pages/doc/wavefront_integrations.md

 tags: [integrations]
 sidebar: doc_sidebar
 toc: false
-permalink: integrations_wavefront
+permalink: wavefront_integrations
-summary: Learn about the various types of integrations supported by Wavefront.
+summary: Learn about the integrations supported by Wavefront and jump to instructions for implementing an integration.
 ---

 <h2>Data Integrations</h2>